phillipbarron/profile/README.md

 * review the PATH in the BASH profile
 * integrate the ssh stuff (may want to make this optional for when setting up non-work machines)- ***in progress***
 * provide an interactive menu - ***in progress***
+* fix all the proxy stuff - zscaler blah